Eliminativism about consciousness

 Other authors (including Block) equate phenomenal consciousness with experience.
 We adopt Frankish’s usage here for (slightly better) ease of exposition.↩

-A similar distinction is described by Frankish (2016a) between weak and strong illusionism, and by Levine (2001) between modest and bold qualophilia.↩
+Frankish (2016a) describes a similar distinction between weak and strong illusionism, and Levine (2001) describes a distinction between modest and bold qualophilia.↩

-A range of specific examples appear to play this role in Chalmers (1996), Chapter 1.
-Schwitzgebel (2016) outlines a similar strategy, although with the commitment that there should be a ‘single obvious folk-psychological concept or category that matches the positive and negative examples’ (We do not think that either the realist or eliminativist need admit this).
+The specific examples cited in Chalmers (1996), Chapter 1 appear to play this role.
+Schwitzgebel (2016) outlines a similar strategy, although with the commitment that there should be a ‘single obvious folk-psychological concept or category that matches the positive and negative examples’.
+(We do not think that either the realist or eliminativist need admit this.)
 Nida-Rümelin (2016), Section 3 outlines a similar strategy to identify ‘experiential’ properties, although she argues that if this strategy works, there can be no possibility of failure to refer so eliminativism is precluded.
-The general strategy of reference fixing by ostending examples from a single kind follows that of a causal theory of the reference, although in this case the subject’s relation to the examples need not be causal (e.g. it could be some sort of non-causal acquaintance relation).↩
+The general strategy of reference fixing by ostending examples from a single kind follows roughly the model used by a causal theory of the reference, although in the case of qualia the subject’s ostensive relation to examples need not be causal (e.g. it could be some sort of non-causal acquaintance relation).↩

 It is unfortunate that many of Dennett’s intuition pumps involve subtle and slow changes in qualia.
 This has focused attention on failures of infallibility and incorrigibility in ‘bad cases’.
-The more worrisome lesson is that no knowledge of qualia is possible even in epistemically ‘good’ cases.↩
+The more worrisome lesson is that there is no knowledge of qualia identity even in supposedly ‘good’ cases.↩

-Other problems with such studies are described in Section 5.2.↩
+Other problems with such efforts are described in Section 5.2.↩

-Dennett (2005), Chapter 4 presents a similar argument for eliminating qualia using the phenomenon of change blindness that again relies on cross-time comparisons (for all we know, our colour qualia may be changing all the time without us noticing).↩
+Dennett (2005), Chapter 4 presents a similar argument for eliminating qualia using the phenomenon of change blindness, which again relies on cross-time comparisons.↩

 Dennett-style eliminativism treats our ontological commitment to phenomenal consciousness as a theoretical mistake: there is nothing that satisfies the description of qualia, or qualia are ontologically inert and therefore it is safe to eliminate them.
-Somewhat differently, one can see illusionism as treating our ontological commitment to phenomenal consciousness as an introspective or perceptual mistake: we ‘perceive’ (via introspection) that we experience phenomenal properties but we do not (hence the illusionism title).
-However, see Frankish (2016b) for ways of blurring the boundary between theoretical and introspective mistakes.↩
+Somewhat differently, one can see illusionism as treating our ontological commitment to phenomenal consciousness as an introspective or perceptual mistake: we ‘perceive’ (via introspection) that our experience has phenomenal properties but it does not (hence the illusionism title).
+However, see Frankish (2016b) for ways of blurring the boundary between theoretical and introspective/perceptual mistakes.↩

-Dennett’s (1991) heterophenomenology provides one model of how an illusionist might avoid discourse eliminativism.↩
+Dennett’s (1991) heterophenomenology provides one model for how an illusionist might do this.↩

 See Hatfield (2003) for discussion of the views of other behaviourists.↩